 How Much Does Disney+ Cost?

-Unlike Netflix, there are no separate tiers – the normal subscription gives you everything, including 4K/HDR quality for some of the content.
+Unlike Netflix, there are no separate tiers – the normal subscription gives you everything, including 4K/HDR quality for some of the content, and the Star library.

 Which Devices Can I Watch Disney+ On?